 Braille Tutor is a very complete application if we want to learn Braille, it seems simple the first time you open it, but then you discover that its simplicity is purely a facade, since it hides a wide range of activities and exercises that satisfy the learning needs of any user , together with this we also have its greatest point to improve, which is the fact of having to unlock all the content through a progression of levels, which for some users can be tedious and sometimes seems a bit forced for the user to resort to to in-app purchases to access all content quickly, although it can be unlocked little by little for free, excluding this aspect the app is quite exquisite in terms of quality in its fundamental objectives, providing a very complete option to access learning the Braille language and becoming a valuable resource for teachers or tutors who want to help or teach Braille to visually impaired people.
 Finally, highlight the exhaustive labeling of all its features for screen readers such as Talkback, offering complete accessibility for people with vision difficulties.

-Ease of progression: unlocking activities by levels is an interesting feature, but the fact that it requires many points to change levels, together with having a large number of levels available, can be tedious, so it would be interesting to make the system a little easier. progression, to unlock the content a little more agile.
+Ease of progression: unlocking activities by levels is an interesting feature, but the fact of requiring many points to change levels together with having a large number of levels available, can be tedious, so it would be interesting to facilitate the progression system a bit, to unlocking content a little more agile.
 Thus also eliminating that feeling sometimes that the system has been complicated to promote the purchases included in the app.

-Version for IOs: many disabled users use IOs because it is considered an operating system that provides many accessibility options, together with the large number of users in the IOs community, they make the app inaccessible for many interested parties, so a version for IOs, would give a good boost to the community of the app, in addition to expanding the range of possible users of it.
+Version for IOs: many disabled users use IOs because it is considered an operating system that provides many accessibility options, together with the large number of users in the IOs community, they make the app inaccessible to many interested parties, so a version for IOs , would give a good boost to the community of the app, in addition to expanding the range of possible users of the same.